 You can read more about macadamia nuts on our website.

-Most taro on the Big Island is grown in Waipi’o valley and the Hamakua districts, and you can visit a taro farm in Waipi’o valley yourself as part of a guided tour.
-Read more about this tour which is organized by Hawea Waipi`o Valley Adventure.
+Most taro on the Big Island is grown in Waipiʻo valley and the Hamakua districts, and you can visit a taro farm in Waipiʻo valley yourself as part of a guided tour.
+Organized by Hawea Waipiʻo Valley Adventure, this tour unfortunately was discontinued in 2020.

 For those curious about eating poi: you can find it in local supermarkets such as the KTA and sometimes find it at the menu in restaurants and luaus.
 Poi has a paste-like texture with a pale purple color that naturally comes from the plant.
 Its taste greatly depends on freshness and preparation method but in general is not very outspoken.